Compare New York Health Benefit Exchange Plans

 Under the Affordable Care Act everyone is mandated to have health insurance coverage or pay a penalty that increases every year.

 For the first year the fee will only be $95 for an individual or 1 percent of income, whichever is higher.
 In 2015 that penalty goes up to $325 or 2 percent of income.
-Then in 2016 the penalty increases to $695 or 2.5 percent of income.
-After 2016, the increase in penalty will be tied to an annual cost of living adjustment.
+Then, in 2016 the penalty increases to $695 or 2.5 percent of income.
+By 2017, the increase in penalty will be tied to an annual cost of living adjustment and based on inflation.

 What does percentage of the federal poverty line mean?